MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 After you have configured the authentication mechanism, you can perform the actual bot sample testing.

 > [!NOTE]
 > You may be asked to enter a *magic code*, because the way the bot sample is implemented.
 This magic code is part of the [RFC#7636](https://tools.ietf.org/html/rfc7636#page-5) and is there to add an extra security element.
 By removing the magic code, there is an increased security risk.
-This can be mitigated using the Direct Line with enhanced authentication enable.
+This can be mitigated using the Direct Line with enhanced authentication enabled.
 For more information, see [Bot Framework enhanced authentication](bot-builder-security-enhanced.md).

 1. Run the bot sample locally on your machine.
 1. Start the Emulator.